Causal discovery under a confounder blanket: Statistical Inference

 \section{Statistical Inference}

-In this section, we describe a practical method based on the oracle algorithm, called $\textsc{CBL-Sample}$.
-Our main assumption to help bridge the gap between theory and practice is the following: \setlist{leftmargin=10mm} \begin{itemize}[noitemsep] \item[(A4)] We have access to a regression algorithm by which we can test any pairwise conditional independence statement $X \indep Y~|~{\bm S}$ by regressing $Y$ on ${\bm S} \cup \{X\}$.
-The regression is implemented with a variable selection strategy which will, in the limit of infinite data, remove $X$ from the regression equation if and only if $X \indep Y~|~{\bm S}$. \end{itemize}
+In this section, we describe a practical method based on the oracle algorithm, called $\textsc{CBL-Sample}$, or simply CBL.
+Our main assumption to help bridge the gap between theory and practice is the following: \begin{enumerate}[align=left] \item[(A4)] We have access to a regression algorithm by which we can test any pairwise conditional independence statement $X \indep Y~|~{\bm S}$ by regressing $Y$ on ${\bm S} \cup \{X\}$.
+The regression is implemented with a variable selection strategy which will, in the limit of infinite data, remove $X$ from the regression equation iff $X \indep Y~|~{\bm S}$. \end{enumerate}

 Statistical error control techniques are presented under this assumption.
 We will not discuss its validity for the specific sparse regression engines exploited here.
 This is well-understood in, for example, the case of Gaussian linear regression and a $z$-test of the coefficient for $X$.
 In other scenarios, due to computational or statistical reasons, this is less straightforward (e.g., lasso is ``sparsistent'' only under restrictive assumptions, and it is possible to have a covariate dropping out of a population regression function even if the corresponding conditional independence does not hold \citep{hastie2015}).
 Instead, we take this foundational assumption as an idealization that simplifies analysis, being open about the fact that, in practice, such assumptions may only be approximately satisfied.